gnovos/ctx/README.md

 Caveats and such
 ===

-For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override stuff the matchers are hoping to also override, like == or =~ on String.
+For whatever reason, this stuff doesn't play well with rspec all the time, particularly if you override stuff the matchers are hoping to also override, like == or =~ on String, who knew?

-Don't do that right now unless you like stuff to break in inexplicable ways.
+So don't do that.
+Not unless you like stuff to break in inexplicable ways.

 Personally, I *do* like things breaking in inexplicable ways (why else would I write things like this?) since makes life interesting (also kind of explains my dating choices, when you get right down to it),